 "Why Columbia" Essay Example

 If you're stuck on what to write for your own essay, looking at "Why Columbia" essays that actually worked can be helpful.
 Below, we examine one "Why Columbia" essay that got a student accepted to Columbia and talk about what specifically made this piece of writing so strong.

 At a college visit this year, I met a Columbia alumnus named Ayushi, whose stories helped me develop a thorough understanding of Columbia.
 Ayushi told me that Columbia funded both her summer trip to Syria to interview refugees and her seed money for a start-up she launched.
 As an aspiring entrepreneur, I'm impressed by a university that encourages students to pursue their own independent creations instead of simply offering the option to work on faculty projects.
 Columbia's four entrepreneurship organizations, among them the Columbia Organization of Rising Entrepreneurs, provide a dynamic start-up community for me to launch my own business.

 In addition, when I explored Columbia online, the emphasis put on interdisciplinary studies particularly excited me.
 The Columbia Engineering website is rich with stories of engineering students who are also involved in Shakespeare troupes, service projects, and multicultural groups.
 In my opinion, diverse experiences are the foundation of creative thinking.
-At Columbia, I will continue to diversity my experience by not just joining the Parliamentary Debate Team, but also by making new friends on the intramural soccer field and starting a cultural club for Italian heritage students who wish to learn more about Italian history, language, food, and current events.
+At Columbia, I will continue to diversify my experience by not just joining the Parliamentary Debate Team, but also by making new friends on the intramural soccer field and starting a cultural club for Italian heritage students who wish to learn more about Italian history, language, food, and current events.